SHUO-HUAI/raid6/README.md

 Finally, you can use User process for saving and reading data from the RAID 6 system by:
 > python user_process.py --some_configs

-And the commands for user are following:
+And the commands for user process are following:
 >upload _filename_ \
 >download _filename_ \
 >modity _filename_ \